pubnub/angular-js/README.md

 updates, and leverages PubNub's global network to provide scalable message delivery.

-In this *updated* version, the Angular.js PubNub library provides access to a 'PubNub' object within Angular controllers, avoiding access via a global variable for access to the PubNub core JavaScript API.
+In the latest version, the Angular.js PubNub library provides access to a 'PubNub' object within Angular controllers, avoiding access via a global variable for access to the PubNub core JavaScript API.
 In addition, this extension provides developers with special Angular-specific capabilities such